 Ample paid time off can be offered instead of, or alongside, floating holidays to attract employees with diverse cultural and religious backgrounds.
 Many religious holidays fall mid-week, so it can be particularly beneficial to those who travel long distances to see family.
 It would also be appreciated by working parents who are navigating school breaks and sick children.
 A full-time employee gets an average of 11 days off after a year, 15 days off after 5 years, 18 days off after 10 years, and 21 days off after 20 years.
-When 53 percent of employees who get paid vacation would leave for more at another company, you can attract candidates with a competitive paid time off policy.
+When 53 percent of employees who get paid vacation would leave for more at another company, you can attract diverse candidates by using a competitive paid time off policy as an employee perk.

 3. Remote work

 A whopping 80 to 90 percent of the US workforce says they would like to telework at least part-time.
 While this benefit would entice most people, it is particularly useful to some candidates from underrepresented groups.
 For instance, disabled and semi-retired professionals may prefer to work from home to reduce workplace challenges and eliminate an unnecessary commute.
 Working parents would also benefit, as the time they save traveling to and from the office could be spent with their children instead.
 In addition, offering remote work allows you to recruit talent from anywhere in the world.
 That gives you a bigger talent pool from which to build a diverse workforce—even if your geographic location isn’t particularly diverse.
 Not only will this benefit not cost you anything, it could actually save you $11,000 per employee each year.